prideout/prideout.github.com/_posts/2015-10-12-emulating-double-precision.md

 ### Some Footnotes

 The map demo on this page was built using a small C99 library that I've been working on, running it through Emscripten with the flags `MODULARIZE=1` and `PRECISE_F32=1`.
+If you don't use `PRECISE_F32`, then Emscripten will use doubles even for `float` variables, thus breaking the `split_double` code.

-For creating the map "tiles" (not slippy map tiles, just a bunch of overlaid quads anchored to Berkeley), I used the really awesome [Static maps API](https://www.mapbox.com/developers/api/static/) from [mapbox.com](mapbox.com).
+To obtain map textures for the demo, I used the really awesome [Static maps API](https://www.mapbox.com/developers/api/static/) from [http://mapbox.com](mapbox.com).

 ### References